Luka Ćelović

-Luka Ćelović also known as Luka Ćelović-Trebinjac (Лука Ћеловић; 18 October 1854 in Pridvorci, near Trebinje – 15 August 1929 in Belgrade) was a Serbian businessman, merchant and rentier.
-At the beginning of the 20th century, he was one of the most influential people in Serbia, a patriot and a great benefactor, also a philanthropist of education.
+Luka Ćelović also known as Luka Ćelović-Trebinjac (Лука Ћеловић; 18 October 1854 – 15 August 1929) was a Serbian businessman, merchant and rentier.
+At the beginning of the 20th century, he was one of the richest and influential people in Serbia, a patriot and a great benefactor, also a philanthropist of education.
 He was the first president of the Belgrade Cooperative.
 In 1902, with Milorad Gođevac, he founded the Serbian Chetnik Organization in Belgrade.

 Biography

-He finished his grammar school in Trebinje, Banja Luka and Brčko, and after basic education, he was denied higher education by Turkish authorities.
-Instead of languishing there he left Bosnia and Hercegovina in 1872 for Belgrade, where Archimandrite Nićifor Dučić, a family friend, found him a job as an apprentice in then famous store held by Radosavljević & Ignjatijević.
+Ćelović was born in Pridvorci, near Trebinje.
+He finished his grammar school in Trebinje, Banja Luka and Brčko.
+He left Bosnia and Hercegovina in 1872 for Belgrade, where Archimandrite Nićifor Dučić, a family friend, found him a job as an apprentice in then famous store held by Radosavljević & Ignjatijević.

-Three years later, when Herzegovina Uprising (1875-1878) began, Ćelović went back to his native Hercegovina as a volunteer soldier.
+Three years later, when the Herzegovina uprising began, Ćelović went back to his native Hercegovina as a volunteer soldier.
 In combat against Turks he was wounded, but soon recovered and continued to fight.
-When Serbia declared war on the Ottoman Empire, volunteers from Hercegovina went back to Belgrade, thus Luka continued combating in both Serbo–Turkish wars.
+When Serbia declared war on the Ottoman Empire, volunteers from Hercegovina went back to Belgrade, thus Luka Ćelović continued combating in both Serbo–Turkish wars.

-After the war, with the support of his countrymen, Trieste traders Aleksa Krsmanović and Rista Parnanos, Ćelović started his own business as an independent merchant, selling plums, corn, wheat, and pigs.
+After the war, with the support of his countrymen, Trieste traders Aleksa Krsmanović and Rista Parnanos, Ćelović started his own business as an independent merchant.

-In 1882 he established the Belgrade Cooperative, whose main goal was to help the middle-class traders and artists by providing soft loans and avoiding loan sharks.
+In 1882 he established the Belgrade Cooperative, and financed the construction of its administrative office in Belgrade.
+He also helped finance the Hotel Bristol.
+These two buildings are among the most famous architectural designs of Belgrade's Samavala district.
 In 1899 Ćelović was elected as President of the Board of the Belgrade Cooperative.
-Self-taught, with a hard work ethic he made the Belgrade Cooperative one of the strongest Serbian financial institutions.
+Self-taught, he made the Belgrade Cooperative one of the strongest Serbian financial institutions.

-Ćelović also did a lot to help the weaker member of society, founding the Committee for the Protection of the Blind Girls in Belgrade.